Salt Patrol 2019 27 Ft. North River Seahawk O/S

 Seahawk O/S design provides easy mounting of downriggers & rod holders

 When fishing offshore, it’s important to have at least four strategically placed trolling rod holders on your boat; My new O/S has 3 Scotty Striker rod holders along the transom and one on each gunwale on Fish Fighter Products sliding rail mounts.
 Fish Fighter Products rail mount always me to move the rod to the height and position I want for downrigger fishing or diver trolling.
 They can also slide off if your netting a big fish.
-I installed mine with Tackle Keepers which allow me to store rod upright, place a Pro-Troll flasher in the provide slot or a Yakima Bait Fish Flash.
+I installed mine with Tackle Tenders which allow me to store rod upright, place a Pro-Troll flasher in the provide slot or a Yakima Bait Fish Flash.

 This way, you’ll be able to troll enough lures to mimic a bait school and attract schooling salmon.
 I consider Scotty Downriggers to be key components of my salmon trolling mix.
 Downriggers provide controlled depth fishing; presenting the lure at the depth the fish are at, and allow us to cover plenty of ground while searching for actively feeding fish.
 My new North River boat has weld on downrigger brackets that provide for easy mounting in the correct location on the boat’s gunnels and stern for three 2106 HP Scotty downriggers.